 Better still, most shared office spaces offer a variety of tiers(4), so they fit almost any budget.
 Ranging from one-person hot desks (first come, first served) to dedicated desks to private suites, coupled with flexible daily or monthly, pay-as-you-go, agreements, businesses can easily scale their workspace based on their needs and growth.
 In fact, in addition to coworking facilities not requiring long-term commitments, they don’t require much up-front cash either, allowing business owners to redeploy cash to other priorities and shorten their paths to profitability.

-Coworking facilities also come with built-in furnishings, conference space, IT solutions and support staff, all for a fraction of what it would cost owners in dollars and time to acquire and manage these assets on their own.
+Coworking facilities also come with built-in furnishings, conference space, IT solutions and support staff, all for a fraction of what it would cost owners in dollars and time to acquire and manage these serviced office space assets on their own.
 Yet, as with traditional leases, coworking operators are responsible for their building’s costs.
 In other words, you’re not wasting time hiring landscapers, fixing leaky faucets or dealing with the copier guy.
 Instead, you can focus on growing your business and serving your customers.
 You gain all the benefits of a traditional lease agreement, without the lengthy commitment and hassles of managing the office!